kiryk/akeros/README.md

 ### Booting routine

-After the kernel binary is loaded to the memory, it sets all memory segments to the page number 0x2000, the only exception being the stack and its segment, which occupy the lower parts of the memory.
+After the kernel binary is loaded to the memory, it sets all memory segments to the page number 0x2000, the only exception being the stack and its segment, which occupy lower parts of the memory.

 When the above procedure is finished, the kernel initializes all of its 3 main buffers: